-In c2009 I joined a link network where everyone pooled their links with other network members websites.
-It was known as link-vault and the more pages you had, the more virtual voltage you had to spend.
-Everything was working great until Google devalued sitewide footer links and the system was suddenly put on life support, eventually dying as desperate a death as the cries for help that went with it.
+In c2009, I joined a link network where everyone pooled their links with other network members' websites.
+It was known as link-vault, and the more pages you had, the more virtual voltage you had to spend.
+Everything was working great until Google devalued sitewide footer links, and the system was suddenly put on life support, eventually dying a desperate death.

-So it is fair to say that in the early days I did my share of silly things and the reality is that trying to clean up a messy backlink profile is very difficult once it has got out of hand.
+In the early days, I did my share of silly things, and the reality is that trying to clean up a messy backlink profile is very difficult once it has gotten out of hand.

-If you try to gain an advantage by targeting a search engines blindspot, then you are setting yourself up to fail.
+If you try to gain an advantage by targeting a search engine's blind spot, you are setting yourself up to fail.
 Once you start getting search engine traffic and begin building a business by it, you will be devastated when it all falls apart.